 Tulsa Community College is proud to offer Developmental Studies courses (also called Foundations courses) in reading, writing, and mathematics.
 These courses enable students, especially those who have been out of school for a period of time, to attain the foundational skills necessary to succeed in their certificate and degree programs.
 Choosing the most applicable reading, writing, and/or mathematics foundations course is vital to student success in future classes.
-Therefore, TCC bases course placement on several factors, including the students' scores on TCC-administered placement tests.
+Therefore, TCC bases course placement on several factors.

 All foundations coursework must be completed within the first year or the first 24 college-level credit hours.
-Students requiring foundations coursework in reading, writing, and/or mathematics must enroll in those recommended courses during their first semester and continue their foundations coursework each subsequent semester until the required coursework is completed with a "C' grade or better in all applicable subject areas, or passing placement scores are achieved.
+Students requiring foundations coursework in reading, writing, and/or mathematics must enroll in those required courses during their first semester and continue their foundations coursework each subsequent semester until the required coursework is completed with a "C' grade or better in all applicable subject areas, or passing placement scores are achieved.
 That said, some credit-bearing courses are open to foundations students while they are enrolled in foundations courses.
 We encourage students to enroll in credit-bearing courses as soon as possible.